kanchamo/villagebanking/README.md

 - Group creation and management
 - Money transfer between members
 - Interest calculation for loans
-- Meeting scheduling and notifications
+- Meeting scheduling and notifications as welL

 ## API Integration